-TB test needed
+\TB test needed

-EL152 English Language Arts for K-2 + 3 credits
+EL152English Language Arts for K-2 + \3 credits

 This course is designed for entry level elementary education majors to develop the knowledge and skills necessary to effectively instruct primary grade (K-2) children through the development of literacy skills: reading, writing, listening, speaking, and handwriting.
 The major goals of this course are for the prospective teacher to develop an understanding of literacy development of the primary-grades child, current literacy theories, and a positive attitude toward literacy in all students who may have varying needs.
-(Fall) Prerequisite: EL256 through the development of literacy skills: reading, writing, listening, speaking, and handwriting.
-The major goals of this course are for the prospective teacher to develop an understanding of literacy development of the intermediate-grades child, current literacy theories, and a positive attitude toward literacy in all students who may have varying needs.
-Prerequisite: EL 256, EL152 (Spring)
+Prerequisite: EL256

-EL154 English Language Arts for 3-6 + 3 credits
+EL154English Language Arts for 3-6 + \3 credits